Ecwid/ecwid-wordpress-plugin/readme.txt

 * [Ecwid eCommerce Forums](https://www.ecwid.com/forums/forumdisplay.php?f=19)

 == Changelog ==
+= 6.8.8 - Oct 31, 2019 =
+- WordPress 5.3 and Twenty Twenty theme compatibility.
+The new WordPress version with the 2020 theme is coming soon.
+The Ecwid ecommerce shopping cart plugin is ready for the upcoming changes — everything will work well in your WordPress admin and storefront pages.
+Feel free to upgrade your site to WordPress 5.3 as soon as it's released and try a new theme.
+- Minor fixes and improvements.

 = 6.8.7 - Sep 30, 2019 =
 - **New "Online store" widget in the Elementor page builder.** Ecwid works fine with all popular page builders in WordPress: Gutenberg, Elementor, Divi, Beaver builder and others.
 We constantly improve and add the compatibility features.
 In this update, we added a new "Online store" widget to Elementor editor toolbox.
 It allows you to add storefront to your ecommerce website pages easier in Elementor.
 - Meta tags improvement for products and categories ecommerce pages created with Divi builder.